top of page

 Molly Dennis Profile Photo.jpg

-Mayo Clinic brought our family to Rochester where I volunteered on numerous volunteered on numerous neighborhood, church, and community organizations/committees while raising our three young children.
-My children attended three amazing local schools last year, elementary, middle and high school.
+Mayo Clinic brought our family to Rochester where I volunteered on numerous committees in our neighborhood, church, and community.
+I am blessed to have raising our three (now teenage) children here in Rochester to enjoy the beautiful parks and award-winning library.
+My children have attended three amazing local public schools and have .

-Thank you, Ward 6, for hiring me to represent you.
-As I had promised to do back in 2020, I have been on the City Council for the last four years.
-My voting record proves my integrity and my un-dyeing allegiance to you.
-I have supported youth, seniors and families, advocated for sustainable energy, and promoted inclusion, accessibility and equity.
+I ran for public office because I love Rochester and want it to be an amazing place for future generations.
+As I had promised to do back in 2020 when elected to the City Council, I will continue to advocate for you.
+My voting record proves my values, integrity, and my undying allegiance to you.
+I have supported youth, seniors and families, I have advocated for sustainable energy, and promoted inclusion, accessibility and equity.
 I have reached out, bridged divides of government, and building partnerships that focused on services for you.
 I have advocated for accessibility in both transportation and housing.
 I have worked to diversify our economy by attracting and supporting small business.
-My vow and my voting record has shown I have continued to place affordable housing as a top priority.
+My vow and my voting record has proven I have continued to advocate for Rochester to have an affordable place to live as a top priority.

 I am an optimistic visionary leader; however, I realize there are still many barriers and challenges that we need to address.
 We need positivity, however, also need to ask hard questions on how we can improve our city.
-Our differences need to be set aside, we need to celebrate different ideas, focus on compassion and work together to build a better tomorrow by supporting each other.
-We need to prioritize people before politics and propaganda.
+Our differences need to be set aside, we need to celebrate new perspectives, focus on compassion, and work together to build a better tomorrow by supporting each other.
+We need to prioritize people before politics and facts over propaganda.

-I humbly ask for your vote this summer in the primary, on or before, August 13th, and again in the General Election November 6th.
+I humbly ask for your vote this summer in the primary, on or before, Tuesday, August 11th Your vote truly makes a difference.

-As I have done for you the last four years, I will be not just a vote, but also continued to be a strong voice for you!
+As I have done for you the last four years I will continue to be a strong voice for you!

 bottom of page